 How We Help

 DVConnect helps Queenslanders find pathways to safety, away from domestic, family and sexual violence.
 We do this by operating four helplines; Womensline, Mensline, the Queensland Sexual Assault Helpline and 1800RESPECT.
-We also operate the Pets In Crisis Program, we offer domestic violence Workplace Training, and we also s well as operate Bella’s Sanctuary our medium-longer term accommodation residence.
+We also operate the Pets In Crisis Program, we offer domestic violence Workplace Training, we also operate Bella’s Sanctuary our medium-longer term accommodation residence.

 Womensline: Crisis Counselling – Womensline is Queensland’s only 24/7 free, telephone state-wide service or any Queenslander identifying as a female who may be experiencing domestic and family violence.
 Womensline is available by calling 1800 811 811 anytime 24/7.
 Womensline arranges practical assistance such as emergency transport and emergency accommodation away from a violent home, as well as crisis counselling and intervention.
 Womensline receives one call every seven minutes.
 It has has been funded by the Department of Child Safety, Youth and Women since 2002.